-The High Sheriff Youth Community Awards take place annually and are supported by our Chief Officers, the High Sheriff of Mid Glamorgan is Gwyn George.
+The High Sheriff Youth Community Awards take place annually and are supported by our Chief Officers.
+The High Sheriff of Mid Glamorgan is David Davies JP.

 How do I nominate?
 If you are:

 Then you could be eligible for prizes of up to £1,000 for individuals and groups (three or more members).

 Please complete the High-Sheriff-Award-Application-Form-2017 and send your completed application form to:

 High Sheriff of Mid Glamorgan Awards

 The closing date for nominations for the 2016/17 High Sheriff of Mid Glamorgan Youth Community Awards is 27th January 2017.

 David Davies JP, High Sheriff of Mid Glamorgan 2017-18

 David Davies took office as High Sheriff of Mid Glamorgan on 7th April 2017.